• About

 SLO has a slew of highly-rated spots for pizza, but you won’t be disappointed sinking your your teeth into one of the stellar wood-fired or Detroit style pizzas at Bear & The Wren.

-We scarfed down our Detroit-style Four Meat pizza from one of their spring menus, loaded with sausage, pepperoni cups, thick cut bacon, and capicola.
+Our favorites: their Detroit-style Four Meat pizza from one of their spring menus, loaded with sausage, pepperoni cups, thick cut bacon, and capicola.
 It was phenomenal!
+And you can’t go wrong with the Sausage & Pepperoni – a classic that comes with dollops of ricotta if getting the Detroit-style.

 Pro tip: get a side of hot honey if you order a pizza that doesn’t come with it.
 The combination of savory and sweet will want to make you devour every last bite.